A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Experimental evaluation

-Our comparison in the previous section showed that computation by explicit feature maps becomes prohibitive when vertex and edge kernels with feature vectors having multiple non-zero components are multiplied.
-This is observed for the shortest-path kernel, which applies a walk kernel of fixed length one.
+Our comparison in Section~\ref{sec:evaluation:attr} showed that computation by explicit feature maps becomes prohibitive when vertex and edge kernels with feature vectors having multiple non-zero components are multiplied.
+This is even observed for the shortest-path kernel, which applies a walk kernel of fixed length one.
 Therefore, we study the implicit and explicit computation schemes of the fixed length walk kernel on graphs with discrete labels, which are compared by the Dirac kernel, cf.\@ Equation~\eqref{eq:two-walk-kernel-dirac}.
-Since both computation schemes produced the same kernel matrices, our main focus in this section is on running times.
+Since both computation schemes produce the same kernel matrices, our main focus in this section is on running times.

-The discussion of running times for walk kernels in Sections~\ref{sec:flrw:kernel-computation:implicit} and~\ref{sec:flrw:kernel-computation:explicit} suggested that \begin{enumerate}[label=(\roman*)] \item implicit computation benefits from sparse vertex and edge kernels, \item explicit computation is promising for graphs with a uniform label structure, which exhibit few different features, and then scales to large data sets. \end{enumerate} We experimentally analyze this trade-off between label diversity and running time for synthetic and real-world data sets.
-Finally, we use our walk kernels to compare graphs after applying different levels of label refinement using the Weisfeiler-Lehman method and to compute the shortest-path kernel on graphs with discrete labels.
-The experiments reported in this section were conducted using Java OpenJDK v1.7.0 on an Intel Core i7-3770 CPU at 3.4GHz (Turbo Boost disabled) with 16GB of RAM using a single processor only.
-The reported running times are average values over $5$ runs.
+The discussion of running times for walk kernels in Sections~\ref{sec:flrw:kernel-computation:implicit} and~\ref{sec:flrw:kernel-computation:explicit} suggested that \begin{enumerate}[label=(\roman*)] \item implicit computation benefits from sparse vertex and edge kernels, \item explicit computation is promising for graphs with a uniform label structure, which exhibit few different features, and then scales to large data sets. \end{enumerate} We experimentally analyze this trade-off between label diversity and running time for synthetic and real-world data sets ignoring any attributes, if present.
+Finally, we use our walk kernels to compare graphs after applying different levels of label refinement using the Weisfeiler-Lehman method.
+We used the same experimental method as reported in Section~\ref{sec:evaluation:overall}.

-\subsubsection{Synthetic Data Sets}
+\subsubsection{Synthetic data sets}

 In order to systematically vary the label diversity we generated synthetic graphs by the following procedure: The number of vertices was determined by a Poisson distribution with mean $20$.
 Edges were inserted between a pair of vertices with probability $0.1$.
 The label diversity depends on the parameter $p_V$.
 Edges were uniformly labeled; a vertex obtained the label $0$ with probability $1-p_V$.
 Otherwise the labels $1$ or $2$ were assigned with equal probability.
 In addition, we vary the data set size $d$ between $100$ and $300$ adding $20$ randomly generated graphs in each step.